 New Baltimore heat treatment facility keeps cargo pest-free

-In the fight to ensure all cargo remains stink bug-free, WW Solutions is increasing its treatment capacity in Baltimore – reducing treatment time for automotive OEMs in the process.
+In the fight to ensure all cargo remains stink bug-free, WW Solutions has increased its treatment capacity in Baltimore – reducing treatment time for automotive OEMs in the process.

-Wallenius Wilhelmsen Solution’s Mid-Atlantic Terminal in Baltimore has unveiled a brand new 120 x 52-foot insulated heat treatment facility that will allow up to 30 vehicles to be treated per treatment session.
+WW Solution’s Mid-Atlantic Terminal in Baltimore has a 120 x 52-foot insulated heat treatment facility that will allow up to 30 vehicles to be treated per treatment session.

 As well as being designed to meet Australian and New Zealand import requirements, the new building adds additional capacity to treat up to 600 cars per vessel destined for Oceania.

 Baltimore was a logical choice for the new heat treatment facility: the majority of cargo travelling from the US to Australia and New Zealand is exported out of the Maryland port.

 The facility, which was completed in August, has a modular design so may well be expanded if future demand for heat treatment changes.

 Using up to eight 500,000-BTU heaters fed by three 1000-gallon propane tanks, the building quickly heats to approximately 160F to allow vehicles to reach temperatures of 140F.

 The total cycle time from load to unload is approximately two hours per event, and since the facility opened, thousands of vehicles have been treated.

 “The primary reason for the project was to expand our capacity to treat cargo due to forecasted demand,” says Jonathan Hess, operations team leader, Mid-Atlantic Terminal at Baltimore.
 “We want the terminal to be able to service both our customers and the lines no matter what the requirements.